 - Mix until well incorporated.
 Bare hands do a great job mixing this together.

 - Divide mixture into equal parts, and form into patties.

 - Heat the pan to medium, and add the sesame oil.

 - Cook patties on each side until cooked through if ground turkey, or to your liking if beef.

 - Layer over greens and enjoy!

-If you try this recipe, let us know in the comments below how you like it!
+If you try this recipe, let me know in the comments below how you like it!
 Enjoy!